- Full Description

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 88 - 89:The number "9" in cell 7,9 is not a lone ranger in the Mini grid (figure 4-22).
 Just look next door at cell 8,9 in Figure 4-21.
 See? there are "9"s in both cells.
 So there are only two lone rangers to be found in the mini grids, not three.